Temporal Dynamic Quantization for Diffusion Models: Temporal Dynamic Quantization

 \subsection{Implementation of TDQ Module}

 To address the rapid changes in input activation, one easy way of think is input-dependent dynamic quantization.
-Previous studies have demonstrated that incorporating a quantization module that generates the quantization parameters based on input features such as minimum, maximum, and average values can lead to significant improvements in accuracy for specific applications.
-According to our observation, as will be presented in the supplementary material, our own implementation of input-dependent dynamic quantization offers notable quality improvement.
-However, the process of gathering statistics on the given activation introduces complex implementation and notable overhead.
+Previous studies have demonstrated that incorporating a quantization module that generates the quantization parameters based on input features such as minimum, maximum, and average values can lead to significant improvements in accuracy for specific applications \cite{yao2022zeroquant, lee2023insta}.
+According to our observation, as will be presented in the Appendix, our own implementation of input-dependent dynamic quantization offers notable quality improvement.
+However, the process of gathering statistics on the given activation introduces complex implementation and notable overhead \cite{vasu2023mobileone}.
 Despite the potential of quality improvement, this approach may not be an attractive solution in practice.

 Instead, we propose a novel dynamic quantization that utilizes temporal information rather than input activation.
-Although the activation distribution might change based on the input data, the overall trends are similar within the same time frame (See Fig \ref{fig:diffusion_distribution}).
-Therefore, we can depicts the optimal interval based on the differences in time steps, leading to a more reliable and robust quantization results.
+One important observation we made is that when we measured the Pearson correlation between time steps and per-tensor activation variation, 62.1\% of the layers exhibited moderate temporal dependence (|r| > 0.5), and 38.8\% exhibited strong temporal dependence (|r| > 0.7).
+This implies that many layers in diffusion models indeed possess strong temporal dependence.
+Although the activation distribution might change based on the input data, the overall trends remain similar within the same time frame (see Fig \ref{fig:diffusion_distribution}).
+Therefore, we can determine the optimal interval based on the differences in time steps, leading to more reliable and robust quantization results

-The implementation details are presented in Fig. \ref{fig:method_overview} (b).
+Intuitively, we can employ a scalar quantization interval for each time step.
+However, this strategy falls short in capturing inter-temporal relationships and cannot be applied to scenarios where different time steps are used between training and inference.
+Instead, we propose using a learnable small network that predicts quantization interval by taking time step information.
+This strategy can evaluate activation alterations collectively across multiple timesteps, thereby making the learning process more stable and improving performance, as will be shown in Table \ref{tab:mutiple_s}.

+Fig. \ref{fig:method_overview} (b) presents the overview of our idea, called TDQ module.
 In the TDQ module, the dynamic interval $\Tilde{s}$ is generated based on the provided time step $t$ as follows:

 where $enc(\cdot)$ represents the encoding function of the time step, which will be described in Section 3.4.
 Here, $I$ is the encoded feature, and $f(\cdot)$ signifies the generator module function.

 In our approach, the TDQ module is attached to each quantization operator, and the independent dynamic quantization interval is generated based on the given time step.
 As illustrated in the Fig. \ref{fig:method_overview}, the generator is implemented by simply stacking multiple linear layers with a softplus function to constrain the data range to non-negative value.
 Please note that all components of the generator are differentiable.
 As a result, during the PTQ or QAT process, the interval can be updated toward minimizing quantization error using gradient descent.